EthanHarv/LED/README.md

 Before running, use pip to install the following packages:

-- `pip3 install Flask gevent rpi_ws281x adafruit-circuitpython-neopixel`
+- `sudo pip3 install Flask gevent rpi_ws281x adafruit-circuitpython-neopixel`

 As well as downloading [jscolor](https://jscolor.com/) and adding it to /static/js/

-To run the server, just navigate to the root directory and run `sudo python3 DynamicLEDServer.py` and go to the device's local IP from a web browser. (e.g. `10.0.1.63` or '192.168.2.56')
+To run the server, just navigate to the root directory and run `sudo python3 DynamicLEDServer.py` (or just run startup.sh) and go to the device's local IP from a web browser. (e.g. `10.0.1.63` or '192.168.2.56')

 I may make a "tutorial" video at some point if I feel like it, and would explain the repo more thoroughly there.